 - All food service disposables/serve ware – including straws and hot drink lids – must be made from paper, card, wood or leaves and be fully compostable.

-- Traders are not permitted to bring or use single-use sachets of sugar, sauces, salt, pepper or cartons of milk.
+- Traders are not permitted to bring or use single-use sachets of sugar, sauces, salt, pepper or milk pods.

 - All official Glastonbury Festival bags are 100% organic, unbleached natural cotton, printed with Azo Free water based inks.